 17+ Must Have .NET Developer Tools - The Essential List

 This post is about most of the tools I use as a .NET developer.
 As always, let me know if you think something is missing.
 I'm always on the lookout for new tools to help me be a better developer.
 Let's get started with my list of must have .NET developer tools (in random order).
+This blog post is part of our Learn about .NET series.

 Think apt-get for Windows or applications in NuGet.
 Chocolatey lets you install all sorts of Windows tools from the command line.
 I personally don't dislike msi files, but sometimes it's just easier to install missing tools from the command line.
 Chocolatey works great for creating an